lgrateau/face-mask-detection-for-pi/README.md

 # Use the mask detector

 ## Use the virtual env

 > ```console
 > $ source bin/activate
 > ```

+## Run the mask detector server
 > ```console
 > $ python3 detect_mask_video.py
 > ```

+## Open you browser
+Open a browser to this url : http://localhost:5000